nslee333/reducer_test/README.md

-Basic app to learn useReducer in React.
+My own counter app to learn useReducer in React.